 118. Having read

-nearly every book on devotion to the Blessed Virgin and talked to the most
+nearly every book on devotion to the Blessed Virgin and talked to the

-to the one I am going to speak of.
+which is comparable to the one I am going to speak of.
 No other

 completely of self and self-love, none keeps us more firmly in the

 grace of God and the grace of God in us.
 No other devotion unites us

 glory to God, is more sanctifying for ourselves or more helpful to our

-119. As this devotion essentially consists in a state of soul, it will not
+119. As this devotion essentially consists in a state of soul, it will

-stop short at the threshold and go no further.
+majority - will stop short at the threshold and go no further.
 Others -

 not many - will take but one step into its interior.
 Who will take a

 second step?
 Who will take a third?
 Finally who will remain in it

 secret.
 The Holy Spirit himself will lead this faithful soul from

-strength to strength, from grace to grace, from light
+strength to strength, from grace to grace, from light to light, until

-of his age on earth and of his glory in heaven.
+age on earth and of his glory in heaven.